 Are you looking to submit your work?

 General: When submitting work, please understand that we’re looking for unpublished pieces.
 We’re okay with simultaneous submissions, just let us know if your work has been accepted at another place so we may withdraw your submission from our workload.
-We’re a small publication with limited personnel, so give us three to six weeks to reply.
+We’re a small publication with limited personnel, so give us a month to three months to reply.
 We consider your work just as important as you do and wish to go over it thoughtfully.
+If you don’t hear from us within that time, email us!
+We accept only .doc, .docx, .pdf, and .jpg files.
+Please no .pages files.

 Genres and Subgenres: Fiction, fantasy, high fantasy, horror, thriller, weird, new weird, new age.

-We are open for submissions until 9/8/2017 and will be accepting an array of works.
-Note that we are entitled to reject a piece if it is graphically pornographic, overtly racist, or highly political.
+We are open for submissions until 6/7/2018 and will be accepting an array of works.
+Note that we are going to reject a piece if it is graphically pornographic, overtly racist, or highly political.
+We also do not accept works that depict violence towards children, graphic rape scenes, or child pornography.
 If we feel the literature itself is in danger because of these issues, the work will not be accepted.
+If you are a repeat offender of these guidelines, we reserve the right to refuse reading any future work from you.

 For a quicker response, please follow some simple guidelines: